Crystal-clear waters, high desert beauty, and mountain adventure all define Bend Oregon as one of Oregon’s top vacation

 The second floor floats (it’s not touching the dome walls), and the dome gives you the feeling of staying in a cabin in the woods.

-For more awesome cabins and vacation rentals near Bend and Sunriver Oregon, check out our Guide To Bend Vacation Rentals.
+For more awesome cabins and vacation rentals near Bend and Sunriver Oregon, check out our latest guide to Sunriver Rentals.

 The Population Of Bend Oregon

 According to the 2020 census, the population of Bend Oregon is 99,178 people.

 Please Note: Many of the trails, destinations and outdoor activities listed in this guide cost money or have a fee for parking or require permits for use of trails.
 Hiking, exploring and adventuring are at-your-own-risk activities.
 When visiting Bend and the surrounding area, please follow the seven principles of Leave No Trace to keep our state wild and beautiful for future generations.

 What’s your favorite thing to do when visiting Bend Oregon?
 Let us know, share your photos of your trip to Bend with us, and tag the friends and family you want to go to Bend with!